One-dimensional discrete Hardy and Rellich inequalities on integers

-Using the method used in the proofs of above Hardy inequalities, we also managed to prove some higher-order versions of the Hardy inequality, in-particular we prove the so-called ``Rellich inequality'' which has been missing from the current literature. \\
+Using the method used in the proofs of above Hardy inequalities, we also managed to prove higher-order versions of the Hardy inequality, in-particular we prove a discrete Rellich inequality which has been missing from the current literature.

-\subsection{Higher Order Hardy Inequalities}
+\subsection{Higher Order Hardy inequalities}

 \begin{thm}[Higher order Hardy inequalities] Let $m\in \mathbb{N}$.
 Then we have